 Sweden is a unitary state with certain autonomy for local and regional governments guaranteed by its Instrument of Government (one of its Fundamental Laws).
-In total, the national government provides 45% of public expenditure on culture.
-Local governments, municipalities, are mainly responsible for public libraries, and for music and culture schools.
-The role of regional governments in cultural policy has historically been limited, but is now increasing, both by their own initiatives and by reforms in national cultural policy.
+In total, the national government provides 45 percent of public expenditure on culture.
+The main actors in Swedish cultural policy on the national level include the following:

 The Parliament (Riksdagen) legislates and decides on the national budget, including the general policies, and provisions for government agencies (including some of the major cultural institutions).
-The national government’s principal responsibility within cultural policy is proposing legislation and the national budget, as well as co-ordinating and long-term planning cultural policy via the appropriate ministries and related bodies.
+The national government’s principal responsibility within cultural policy is proposing legislation and the national budget, as well as co-ordinating and long-term planning of cultural policy via the appropriate ministries and related bodies.
 The national government is elected by parliament, which is also responsible for the national budget and for legislation.
 Most of the practical work of the national government is carried out by government agencies.
-These have their own boards, appointed by the government, and receive formal instructions decided in government decisions within a framework decided by parliament.
+These receive formal instructions decided in government decisions within a framework decided by parliament.

-The Ministry of Culture is responsible for the arts, cultural heritage, media, national minorities, civil society, and human rights, and democracy, as well as for policies against discrimination and racism.
-It prepares government bills concerning these areas, and co-ordinate government agencies.
+The Ministry of Culture is responsible for the arts, cultural heritage, media, national minorities, civil society, sports, and democracy.
+It prepares government bills concerning these areas, and co-ordinates government agencies.
 More than 40 government agencies report to the Ministry of Culture.
 The main agencies dealing with cultural policy are described in this chapter.
 Government agencies responsible to the Ministry of Culture include many of the more than 30 museums financed directly by the state.
 Directly responsible to the Ministry of Culture is also The Royal Opera and The Royal Dramatic Theatre.
-Through its grants to regional governments, the state supports a large number of regional museums, theatres and other cultural institutions.
+Through its grants to regional governments, the state supports a large number of regional museums, theatres and other cultural institutions (web page).

-The Ministry of Education and Research is responsible for education on all levels, including cultural education and education in the arts.
+The Ministry of Education and Research is responsible for education on all levels, including cultural education and education in the arts (web page).

-The Swedish Arts Council (Statens Kulturråd) is a government agency reporting to the Ministry of Culture.
-Its principal task is to implement the national cultural policy.
+The Swedish Arts Council (Kulturrådet) is a government agency reporting to the Ministry of Culture.
+Its principal task is to implement national cultural policy.
 The Council is responsible for:

 - the allocation of state cultural funding to theatre, dance, music, literature, arts periodicals and public libraries, and to the fine arts, museums and exhibitions;